UBC-Thunderbots/Software/docs/getting-started.md

 2. Pick the network interface you would like to use:
     1. If you are running things locally, you can pick any interface that is not `lo`
     2. If you would like to communicate with robots on the network, make sure to select the interface that is connected to the same network as the robots.
-3. Run our AI: `bazel run //software:full_system -- --interface=[interface_here] --backend=SimulatorBackend`
+3. Run our AI on Thunderscope:
-    - This will launch the Visualizer, which displays what the AI is currently "seeing" and allows us to interact with the AI through the dynamic parameters.
-    - The field should be empty, as we are currently not receiving SSL Vision packets.
-4. Run our Simulator: `bazel run //software:standalone_simulator_main -- --interface=[interface_here]`
+    - Thunderscope is the software that combines our AI, Simulator, Visualizer and RobotDiagnostics
+    - If we want to run it with real robots:
+        - If we are running the AI as "blue": `./tbots.py run thunderscope_main --interface=[interface_here] --run_blue`
+        - If we are running the AI as "yellow": `./tbots.py run thunderscope_main --interface=[interface_here] --run_yellow`
+        - This command will set up robot communication and the unix full system binary context manager.
+The unix full system context manager hooks up our AI, backend and sensor fusion
+    - If we want to run with simulated AI vs AI:
+        - `./tbots.py run thunderscope_main` will start Thunderscope with our Simulator, a blue FullSystem and yellow FullSystem.
+Each FullSystem contains the respective AI for each side.
+The command will start Thunderscope and set up communciation between the Simulator, GameController and FullSystems.
-    - The Simulator runs our firmware and Box2D (a physics engine) to simulate how our robots would behave on the field.
+        - We use ER Force's Simulator to simulate how our robots would behave on the field.
+This simulator is powerful because it includes vision noise, allowing us to further stress test our gameplay.
+        - You can use ctrl-click to move the ball around in the Simulator, and try changing the Play Override on the Visualizer to see the robots move!
         - The Simulator outputs SSL Vision packets, which contain position information of all robots and the ball.
         - Our AI can now "see" the robots, and they should be displayed on the Visualizer.
-    - You can use ctrl-click to move the ball around in the Simulator, and try changing the Play Override on the Visualizer to see the robots move!
+    - After launching Thunderscope, we can see what the AI is currently "seeing" and interact with it through dynamic parameters.
-5. Run Robot Diagnostics: `bazel run //software:robot_diagnostics:robot_diagnostics_main -- --interface=[interface_here] --backend=WifiBackend`
+4. Run Robot Diagnostics:
+    - (#2711) There isn't a clean way to do this at the moment.
     - The Mechanical and Electrical sub-teams use Robot Diagnostics to test specific parts of the Robot.
-6. Run our SimulatedPlayTests in the visualizer: `bazel test //software/ai/hl/stp/play:[some_target_here] --test_arg="--enable_visualizer"` or `bazel run //software/ai/hl/stp/play:[some_target_here] -- --enable_visualizer`
+5. Run our SimulatedPlayTests in Thunderscope
     - This will launch the visualizer and simulate AI Plays, allowing us to visually see the robots acting according to their roles.
+    1. For legacy C++ tests (#2581) with the visualizer:
+        1. First run Thunderscope configured for receiving protobufs over unix sockets correctly: `./tbots.py run thunderscope_main -- --visualize_cpp_test`
+        2. Then run `./tbots.py test [some_target_here] -- --run_sim_in_realtime`
+    2. For PyTests:
+        - With the visualizer: `./tbots.py test [some_target_here] -t`
+        - Without the visualizer: `./tbots.py test [some_target_here]`
+    3. For legacy C++ tests (#2581) without the visualizer:
+        - `./tbots.py test [some_target_here]`
-7. Run our SimulatedTacticTests in the visualizer: `bazel test //software/ai/hl/stp/tactic:[some_target_here] --test_arg="--enable_visualizer"` or `bazel run //software/ai/hl/stp/tactic:[some_target_here] -- --enable_visualizer`
+6. Run our SimulatedTacticTests in Thunderscope:
     - This will launch the visualizer and simulate AI Tactic on a single robot

-** NOTE: If you want to run SimulatedTests with the AI initially stopped, then use the `--stop_ai_on_start` flag **

-### Running AI vs AI
-1. Open your terminal, `cd` into `Software/src`
-2. Run `./tbots.py run thunderscope`
+    1. For legacy C++ tests (#2581) with the visualizer:
+        - First run Thunderscope configured for receiving protobufs over unix sockets correctly: `./tbots.py run thunderscope_main -- --visualize_cpp_test`
+        - Then run `./tbots.py test [some_target_here] -- --run_sim_in_realtime`
+    2. For PyTests:
+        - With the visualizer: `./tbots.py test [some_target_here] -t`
+        - Without the visualizer: `./tbots.py test [some_target_here]`
+    3. For legacy C++ tests (#2581) without the visualizer:
+        - `./tbots.py test [some_target_here]`

 ## Debugging
 Debugging from the command line is certainly possible, but debugging in a full IDE is *really* nice (plz trust us).